-Can you handle multiple tasks simultaneously?
+Are you good at multi-tasking?
 Do you have strong computer skills?
-Are you detail-oriented?
+Are you familiar with the latest computer software and hardware?
 Then you should pursue a Bachelor of Science degree in Computer Science or Computer Engineering at the University of North Texas.

 Possible career fields include: